anastasiya29/codealamodeblog-gatsby/posts/jss-publish-jss-component-library/index.md

 ---
 title: Sitecore JavaScript Services - How To Publish JSS Components As NPM Packages
 description: This post shares how I published JSS components as an npm package that can be imported into other JSS projects.
+metaDescription: This post shares how I published JSS components as an npm package that can be imported into other JSS projects.
 This post is part of a series on learning to work with Sitecore JavaScript Services (JSS).
 featuredImage: jss.png
 tags:
   - Sitecore
-  - Sitecore JavaScript Services
+  - JSS
   - JavaScript
   - react
 date: 2019-03-06 12:00:00